 What is a Bariatrician?

 A bariatrician is a licensed physician who has received special training in bariatric medicine, which is the medical treatment of overweight and obese individuals and their associated conditions.
 A board certified bariatric physician addresses the obese patient with a comprehensive program of diet and nutrition, exercise, lifestyle changes, and, when indicated, the prescription of appetite suppressants and other appropriate medications.
-A physician-supervised medical weight loss program is a safe and effective way to lose weight and keep it off.
+A physician-supervised medical weight loss program can be a safe and effective way to lose weight and keep it off.

 Having a elevated body mass index (BMI) is frequently accompanied by other medical conditions such as type 2 diabetes, hypertension, cancer and more.
 A board certified obesity specialist is trained to detect and treat these conditions, which might go undetected and untreated in a non-medical weight loss program.
 In many cases, the medications and procedures needed to treat these issues will no longer be required following successful weight loss.